-- 1. MICROPHONE JACK: Used to connect microphone for voice source. - ON/OFF VOLUME CONTROL: This knob controls the volume and power to the radio.
+- 1. MICROPHONE JACK: Used to connect microphone. - 2.
+MODE SWITCH: This control allows you to select one of the following operating modes: AM/USB/LSB. - 3.
+ON/OFF VOLUME CONTROL: This knob controls the volume and power to the radio.
 To turn radio on, rotate the knob clockwise.
-Turning the knob further will increase the volume of the receiver. - 3.
+Turning the knob further will increase the volume of the receiver. - 4.
 SQUELCH CONTROL: This knob is used to eliminate background noise being heard through the receiver, which can be disturbing when no transmissions are being heard through the receiver.
 To use this feature, turn the knob fully counterclockwise and then turn clockwise slowly until the background noise is just eliminated.
-Further clockwise rotation will increase the threshold level which a signal must overcome in order to be heard.
-Only strong signals will be heard at a maximum clockwise setting. - 4.
-MIC GAIN CONTROL: Adjusts the microphone gain in the transmit and PA modes.
-This controls the gain to the extent that full talk power is available several inches away from the microphone.
-In the Public Address (PA) mode, the control functions as the volume control.
+Further clockwise rotation will increase the threshold level that a signal must overcome in order to be heard.
+Only strong signals will be heard at a maximum clockwise setting. - 5.
+MIC GAIN CONTROL: Adjusts the microphone gain in transmit and PA modes.
+This controls the gain to the extent that full talk power is available several inches